The easiest keto sausage stuffing recipe you'll ever make! Perfect for your keto Thanksgiving and Christmas dinner.

 - chopped fresh sage - or dried ground sage

-- ground pork or pork sausage meat (check label to ensure there are no added flours or starch)
+- ground pork or pork sausage meat - always check the label to ensure there are no added flours or starch

-TOP TIP: Some people like to wet their hands first, or cover them with olive oil to prevent the ground pork stuffing from sticking to their hands.
+TOP TIP: Some people like to get their hands wet first, or cover them with olive oil to prevent the ground pork stuffing from sticking to their hands.

-Now you can begin to prepare the turkey by stuffing the cavity and the skin.
+Now you can begin to prepare the turkey by stuffing the cavity and the skin for your holiday feast.

 Hint: Before you begin, use clean hands to separate the turkey skin from the turkey breast.
 This creates a wonderful cavity ready to receive the keto stuffing mixture.